top of page

 Cirice Delray notes that for the South, Charleston is pretty progressive – especially when it comes to drag.

-Circe had no problems feeling love from the other queens.
-“I would say the Charleston community is very supportive,” she said.
+“I would say the Charleston community is very supportive,” Cirice said.

 Mira Shatter would agree.